 I had always thought that homemade granola would be the hardest thing to ever make, but it is actually very easy!
-These are the only ingredients that I use, but you can change them to make the recipe into what your taste buds prefer.
+Feel free to use my recipe and change the ingredients to make the recipe into what your taste buds prefer.

 Preheat your oven to 350 degrees.

 First, I pour the entire canister of oats into a big container.
-I add a cup of whole wheat flour, a bag of sliced almonds, a bag of chopped walnuts and a lot of cinnamon.
-You can use a different flour or different nuts and you don't have to add cinnamon...it's your granola!
+I like to do this in the storage container that I keep it in once it’s baked and cooled.
+I add a bag of sliced almonds, a bag of chopped walnuts and a lot of cinnamon.
+A lot of cinnamon.
+You can use different nuts, like pumpkin seeds and sunflower seeds, and you don't have to add cinnamon...it's your granola!
+Try whatever nuts and spices that you want to get the right texture and flavor.
 I mix all of the dry ingredients.
 Then, I pour one cup of melted coconut oil (you can also use canola oil) over the dry ingredients.
 And then one cup of honey over that.

 When all of the honey and coconut oil have been mixed in, the granola should look something like this.
 It actually can wear your arms out mixing this well, so it is a good time to ask a man (aka Ironman) to do the hard work.